apache/dubbo-website/docs/en-us/dev/SPI.md

 There can be many Wrapper for one spi, simply add one if you need.

-By Wrapper class,you will be able move same logics into Wrapper for all SPIs.
-Newly added Wrapper class add external logics for all spis, looks like AOP, Wrapper acts as a proxy for SPI.
+With Wrapper class, you will be able to move same logics into Wrapper for all SPIs.
+Newly added Wrapper class add external logics for all SPIs, looks like AOP, Wrapper acts as a proxy for SPI.

 ### SPI Auto Load